shamanic/webapp/README.md

 check that the psql instance generated and logged you in correctly by runnning `psql -d [your-database-name]` and confirming you have a prompt for psql.
 You can check your relations were generated correctly by running `\dt` at the prompt.

-Run the server by using `nodejs server/bin/www`.
+To enable the database backend you'll need to define this environment variable: `DATABASE_URL`.
+Give it whatever values are specific to your postgres installation, e.g. `postgres://[db_user]:[db_password]@127.0.0.1:5432/[db_name]`.
+You can set the environment variable in a terminal session or pass it in as an arg to the start command like `DATABASE_URL=[db_connection_string] npm start`.

+Either way, the command to run the server is `npm start`.
 You're now ready to develop, debug and test your work!